AGENCY

 Learn about City boards and commissions.

-Commission Streamlining resources
+Commission Streamlining background

 Learn about City boards and commissions, Prop E (November 2024), and other information related to the Commission Streamlining Task Force.